jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: So the body is not using the minerals?

 A: Look at me.
 I'm the same size as I was when I was a teenager.

-Q: Yeah

-A: Same bone structure, nothing's grown.....I just saw my cousin today, I'm a year and a half older, a year and nine months older than he is.
+Same bone structure, nothing's grown.....I just saw my cousin today, I'm a year and a half older, a year and nine months older than he is.
 His skin is thick, he’s broadened, his nose is huge.
 I don't get all that because I don't eat cooked food..
 I don't have all the cauterized minerals to add all this adipose tissue to my body.

 Q: You're saying that the body's not using the minerals.